Red Robin Gourmet Burgers (NASDAQ:RRGB) Issues Earnings Results

-Red Robin Gourmet Burgers (NASDAQ:RRGB – Get Free Report) released its quarterly earnings results on Thursday.
+Red Robin Gourmet Burgers (NASDAQ:RRGB – Get Free Report) announced its quarterly earnings results on Thursday.
 The restaurant operator reported ($0.48) earnings per share for the quarter, missing the consensus estimate of ($0.41) by ($0.07), Zacks reports.
-The business had revenue of $300.15 million during the quarter, compared to analysts’ expectations of $295.57 million.
-During the same quarter in the prior year, the firm posted ($0.24) earnings per share.
+The firm had revenue of $300.15 million during the quarter, compared to analysts’ expectations of $295.57 million.
+During the same quarter in the previous year, the company posted ($0.24) EPS.
 Red Robin Gourmet Burgers updated its FY 2024 guidance to EPS.

 Red Robin Gourmet Burgers Price Performance